uakfdotb/ghostpp/readme.txt

 1.)
 GHost++ automatically hosts a Warcraft 3 game (the "Admin Game") and broadcasts it to the local network. a.)
 If you aren't on the local network you won't be able to join the Admin Game. b.)
 The Admin Game is not created on battle.net.
 It is a local network (LAN) game only.
 2.)
-GHost++ logs into battle.net as usual.
-If GHost++ is unable to login to battle.net for whatever reason you will not be able to create games through the Admin Game. a.)
-This means you need to edit ghost.cfg if you haven't already done so and enter your CD keys, battle.net username, battle.net password, etc...
+If configured to do so GHost++ logs into battle.net as usual. a.)
+This means you need to edit ghost.cfg if you haven't already done so and enter your CD keys, battle.net username, battle.net password, etc... b.)
+If you only want to host LAN games and don't want to connect to battle.net at all you can skip this step.
 3.)
 Open Warcraft 3 and go to the LAN screen.
 After a few seconds you will see a game called "GHost++ Admin Game" appear.
 Join it.
 4.)
 Use the password command to enter your Admin Game password (e.g. "!password your_password_here"). a.)
 If you enter the wrong password you will be kicked from the game and temporarily banned for 5 seconds.
 5.)
 Use the map or load command to load a map.
 6.)
 Use the priv/privby/pub/pubby commands to create a game.
-You should wait until it says "Battle.net game hosting succeeded" before continuing.
+If connecting to battle.net you should wait until it says "Battle.net game hosting succeeded" for each battle.net server before continuing.
 7.)
 Leave the game and return to the LAN screen.
 After a few seconds you will see your newly created game appear.
 Join it.
 8.)
 You are now ready to play.
-Your game has been created on battle.net.
+Your game has been created on the local network and, if configured to do so, on each battle.net server.
 9.)
 If you make a mistake and want to unhost the game you can use !unhost in either game (the Admin Game or your newly created game).

 ================================